Scraping the complete IPv4 WHOIS Address Space

 - Extract the networks from the loaded WHOIS records and add it to a lookup table

-- Find the remaining IP space that is not covered by the loaded networks (Excluding reserved IP
+- Find the remaining IP space that is not covered by the loaded networks (Excluding reserved IP addresses).
+This IP space is a array of IP ranges not covered by the existing WHOIS records.
+Iterate over each IP range of this array:

 - Take a random IP address of the current IP range and conduct a WHOIS lookup